blockscout/blockscout/docker-compose/README.md

 docker-compose up --build
 ```

-This command uses by-default `docker-compose.yml`, which builds the explorer into the Docker image and runs 3 Docker containers:
+This command uses by-default `docker-compose.yml`, which builds the explorer into the Docker image and runs 6 Docker containers:

 - Postgres 14.x database, which will be available at port 7432 on localhost.
-- [Smart-contract-verifier](https://github.com/blockscout/blockscout-rs/) service, which will be available at port 8043 on localhost.
+- Redis database of latest version, which will be available at port 6379 on localhost.
 - Blockscout explorer at http://localhost:4000.

+and 3 Rust microservices:

+- [Smart-contract-verifier](https://github.com/blockscout/blockscout-rs/tree/main/smart-contract-verifier) service, which will be available at port 8150 on the host machine.
+- [Sig-provider](https://github.com/blockscout/blockscout-rs/tree/main/sig-provider) service, which will be available at port 8151 on the host machine.
+- [Sol2UML visualizer](https://github.com/blockscout/blockscout-rs/tree/main/visualizer) service, which will be available at port 8152 on the host machine.

 Note for Linux users: Linux users need to run the local node on http://0.0.0.0/ rather than http://127.0.0.1/